Home » Quick Fruit Mince Recipe

 But sometimes you just want to get cracking on a recipe, right?
 Maybe you need to make an emergency Christmas mince pie or two for Santa on Christmas Eve.
 Or for afternoon tea on Christmas Day.

-So this quick fruit mince recipe is cooked briefly, which helps the fruit start plumping up straight away.
+Because this quick fruit mince recipe is cooked briefly, the fruit starts plumping up straight away.
 Once the mixture cools, you can use it in your favourite fruit mince tart recipe, or however you want to use it.

 You can use this with your favourite pastry to make Christmas mince pies or use it in any of your other favourite recipes that call for store-bought or homemade mincemeat.